Home

 The Grand Palace in Bangkok preserves the legacy of Rattanakosin and the Chakri dynasty.
 Though Bangkok has grown into a thriving modern metropolis, the cultural heritage of the founding fathers remains intact.

-Admission to the Grand Palace and Temple of the Emerald Buddha is 250 baht.
+Admission to the palace and Temple of the Emerald Buddha is 500 baht.
 This includes entry to Dusit Garden, if the visit is made within 7 days.

 To return to Rattanakosin.